-It also contains all individual student identification and school information, as follows:
+The ELL Plan also contains all individual student identification and school information, as follows:

-- Initial placement information (HLS date, aural/oral and reading/writing assessment dates, date of entry in a United States school, and program entry date); - o Programmatic assessment, academic placement, student schedule; - o Language reclassifications, extension of services (re-evaluation dates); - o ESOL Program exit and post-exit monitoring information; and - o ELL Committee meetings and recommendations.
+- Initial placement information (HLS date, aural/oral and reading/writing assessment dates, date of entry in a United States school, and program entry date); - Programmatic assessment, academic placement, student schedule; - Language reclassifications, extension of services (re-evaluation dates); - ESOL Program exit and post-exit monitoring information; and - ELL Committee meetings and recommendations.

-Parent Notification:
+• Parent Notification:

 Parents must be notified of a student's qualification to the ESOL Program within 30 days of initial enrollment.
-A notification of ESOL program placement is sent home in English and the parent's home language (when feasible) and a copy is maintained as documentation in the ELL Folder.
+A notification of ESOL program placement is sent home in English and the parent's home language (when feasible) and a copy is maintained as documentation in the ELL Folder and saved on the ELLevation platform.

-- Extension of Services (for year 4 and beyond of services): - o ACCESS for ELLS and concordant scores until October 1st - o Aural/Oral English Language Proficiency Test AND Reading and Writing - IDEA Oral Language Proficiency Test I (IPT-I) Form G (grades K-5) and Reading and Writing Form C IPT I (Grades 2-3) or IPT 2 (grades 4-6). - IDEA Oral Language Proficiency Test II (IPT-II) Form E (grades 6-12) and Reading and Writing Form C IPT 3 (grades 7-12).
+- Extension of Services (for year 4 and beyond of services): - ACCESS for ELLs and concordant scores until October 1st - o Aural/Oral English Language Proficiency Test AND Reading and Writing - IDEA Oral Language Proficiency Test I (IPT-I) Form G (grades K-5) and Reading and Writing Form C IPT I (Grades 2-3) or IPT 2 (grades 4-6). - IDEA Oral Language Proficiency Test II (IPT-II) Form E (grades 6-12) and Reading and Writing Form C IPT 3 (grades 7-12).

-Exit:
+• Exit:

-Exit criteria from the ESOL Program is determined by FLDOE.
+• Exit criteria from the ESOL Program is determined by FLDOE.
 Refer to section 6 of the ESOL Handbook for criteria.
-This was modified due to COVID19.